Allergy, Nose & Sinus

 What are inferior turbinate reduction procedures (or surgeries)?

 There are many different methods to reduce the size of the inferior turbinates.
 They range from the least invasive procedures such as radiofrequency ablation of the turbinate to the most aggressive procedure such as total turbinectomy (complete removal of the inferior turbinate).
 Quite often, an inferior turbinate reduction procedure is performed with a Septoplasty to correct any concurrent deviated (bent or crooked) nasal septum.
 Based on the surgeon’s judgement and your preference, the following types of inferior turbinate reduction surgery can be considered.
-Your surgeon will discuss the pros and cons of each procedure.
+Your consultant ent specialist in Singapore will discuss the pros and cons of each procedure.
 The two most commonly performed procedure to reduce the size of the inferior turbinates are:

 - 1) Radiofrequency (RF) or Coblation of the inferior turbinates